☰ Menu

 For a Duration

-Specify exactly how long the Wait action should pause by entering the desired duration using this format:
+Specify how long the Wait action should pause using duration shorthand:

 …and so on.